Olivia Tai Qing Tong

 Olivia Tai Qing Tong (戴辛彤 (Tè Sin-tông, Daai3 San1 Tung4, Dài Xīntóng); born c.
 1999) is a Malaysian rhythmic gymnast.
-She is in the elite squad, in the National Rhythmic Gymnastic Team.

 Career

 Olivia began rhythmic gymnastics at the age of six.
 She has competed in Malaysia and internationally, winning a gold and a silver in the 13th Junior Asian Rhythmic Gymnastics competition.
 She also competed at the YOG (Youth Olympic Games) in Nanjing.
 Within Malaysia, she has won 5 gold and 1 bronze in rhythmic gymnastics, in the annual Sukma (Malaysia's yearly sport competition) competition.

 Personal life

 Tai is from Kuala Lumpur, Malaysia, and studies at the Convent Bukit Nanas.